The loss of catalyst through reactor or regenerator cyclones is a fairly common problem. Identifying the reason for the loss is often difficult.

 Introduction to Johnson Matthey’s FCC Additives

-Johnson Matthey offers a range of specialised FCC additives through the INTERCATTMJM brand.
-INTERCATJM FCC additives are used in refinery FCCUs globally to tailor the selectivity of the unit, boost LPG yield at the expense of LCO and HCO, decrease bottom yields, and reduce regenerator SOx, NOx and CO emissions.
-INTERCATJM addition systems allow refiners to add catalyst and additives to the FCC on a near continuous basis thus reducing additive and catalyst usage, improving FCC profitability through yield improvements, and reducing maintenance costs.
-The INTERCATJM addition system IMS controller, monitors and logs daily catalyst and additive additions, simplifying negotiation of final FCC emission limits through data compilation and verification of testing results.
+Johnson Matthey offers a range of specialised FCC additives through the INTERCATTM brand.
+INTERCAT FCC additives are used in refinery FCCUs globally to tailor the selectivity of the unit, boost LPG yield at the expense of LCO and HCO, decrease bottom yields, and reduce regenerator SOx, NOx and CO emissions.
+INTERCAT addition systems allow refiners to add catalyst and additives to the FCC on a near continuous basis thus reducing additive and catalyst usage, improving FCC profitability through yield improvements, and reducing maintenance costs.
+The INTERCAT addition system IMS controller, monitors and logs daily catalyst and additive additions, simplifying negotiation of final FCC emission limits through data compilation and verification of testing results.
 For more information, visit the Johnson Matthey website.

-If you want to learn more about how Johnson Matthey's Oil & Gas technology enable you to make the right decision, click here to request more information.
+If you want to learn more about how Tracerco's technology enable you to make the right decision, click here to request more information.